 Experimental results

-The left image is the data in a particular batch and the right image is the generated image conditioned by the label which corresponds to the numbers in left figure.
+The left image shows data from a particular batch; the right image shows the generated output conditioned on the corresponding labels.

 True image Generated image

-As you can see, the generated digits in the right image is the same with the left one.
-This is because the model is conditioned by the label and can be used to generate that number.
-Wow, good job, it’s so simple but actually working!
+As you can see, the generated digits in the right image match those in the left.
+This is because the model is conditioned on the label, allowing it to generate a specific digit.
+Simple, yet it works.

 Further reading

-I read cGANs with Projection Discriminator and found it’s interesting.
-They proposed a novel way to incorporate the conditional information into the discriminator of GANs.
+cGANs with Projection Discriminator is an interesting follow-up.
+The authors propose a novel way to incorporate conditional information into the GAN discriminator.

 We propose a novel, projection based way to incorporate the conditional information into the discriminator of GANs that respects the role of the conditional information in the underlining probabilistic model.
 This approach is in contrast with most frameworks of conditional GANs used in application today, which use the conditional information by concatenating the (embedded) conditional vector to the feature vectors.